thesebastiaan/halloween/README.md

 # halloween

-Very basic script to play a video file from a directory of mp4's on a Raspberry PI using Omxplayer.
+This is a very basic script to play a video file from a directory of mp4's on a Raspberry PI using Omxplayer.
 Omxplayer does not require a GUI. https://www.raspberrypi.org/documentation/raspbian/applications/omxplayer.md

 Script has been tested on a Raspberry Pi 2b, 3b and 4b.